van-clj/zetta-parser/README.md

 [clojure/algo.monads](http://github.com/clojure/algo.monads) info, version
 >= 0.1.3 is required.

-### Applicative Functors & with-parser
+### Applicative Functors

 Most of the times however, the behavior of your parser won't change depending on the input you are parsing, this is when the `with-parser` macro and the applicative functors macros come handy; zetta-parser provides high order macros to go through the input and return the types you want.

-The `<$>` macro will receive a normal function as it's first parameter, the rest of the parameters are going to be a parsers, at the end the result of each parser is going to be an input parameter for the function that was specified in the first parameter of the macro.
+The `<$>` function will receive a normal function as it's first parameter, the rest of the parameters are going to be a parsers, at the end the result of each parser is going to be an input parameter for the function that was specified in the first parameter of the function.

 The `*>` macro will receive multiple parsers, is going to execute each of them, and is going to return the value of the last parser to the right, there